Robust Supply Chain Networks with Monte Carlo Simulation

 What happens if the demand is fluctuating?

-Your network may lose robustness, especially if you have a very high seasonality of your demand (e-commerce, cosmetics, fast fashion).
+Your network may become less robust, especially if your demand has very high seasonality (e-commerce, cosmetics, fast fashion).

 In this article, we will build a simple methodology to design a Robust Supply Chain Network using Monte Carlo simulation with Python.